Letter: Where’s water going?

 Editor:

-I guess I was naive when I first read in the Courier that Prescott City Council was exploring ways to get water to areas outside the city limits.
+I guess I was naive when I first read that the Prescott City Council was exploring ways to get water to areas outside the city limits.
 I thought it was a good thing.
-I thought it meant the City was trying to find a way to get water to the approximately 36,000 residents in the Prescott Water Management Area that were dependent on wells, that were being run dry due to the City’s management of our water resources.
+I thought it meant the city was trying to find a way to get water to the approximately 36,000 residents in the Prescott Active Management Area that were dependent on wells, that were being run dry due to the city’s management of our water resources.

 For those of you not from here, the area I’m talking about is adjacent to Granite Mountain Wilderness Area, the proposed development of Stringfield Ranch.